 Do you still feel overwhelmed by what it is and what you need to do?
-Read our user-friendly 4-part series to guide you through.
+Read our user-friendly post to guide you through.

 Unless you’ve been under a large rock for the past couple of months, you will know that as of today, 25th May 2018, the General Data Protection Data (GDPR) is now officially implemented for those who communicate to, or who are part of the EU.

 If you’re in the B2C sector you will have already been well underway with your consent strategies, in order to retain your existing customers and working on cleaning your data lists.
 However, if you’re a B2B business the obligation is not so pressed to act or implement such a strategy, and you may now find yourself behind the curve with little action made.
 The main message from the ICO is not to panic, and although the new data protection act is a significant change from the proceeding legislation the ICO is just asking companies to be ACCOUNTABLE.
 As mentioned earlier there is, however, more onus on those communicating directly to customers as part of B2C companies.
 The ICO has previously mentioned that they are not expecting all companies to be 100% compliant by the 25th, however, there is the expectation that Companies will have an awareness of GDPR, their responsibilities to GDPR and a timeline in which they have mapped out to implement a strategy.

 So, if you haven’t managed to implement at least a business plan for implementation then now is the time to do so!
 In the coming weeks, we will be posting a mini blog series to unpack exactly WHAT GDPR is, WHY it’s being enforced, WHO it affects and HOW you can be compliant.
 Each post will help break down what is a very complex topic into digestible chunks.
 It can either be used as a refresher if you’re a GDPR master or a valuable guide if you’re still trying to get your head around it all.

 Part One: The answer to the biggest question of all: WHAT really is GDPR?